Harold Solomon: Early and personal life

-Solomon grew up in Silver Spring, Maryland and attended Springbrook High School, lived in Pompano Beach, Florida, and is Jewish.
+Solomon is Jewish.
+He grew up in Silver Spring, Maryland and attended Springbrook High School and later lived in Pompano Beach, Florida.
 He lives in Fort Lauderdale, Florida, has a wife named Jan, a daughter named Rachel, and a son named Jesse.

 Tennis career

-He began playing tennis when he was five.
-He was ranked as high as second in the United States in his junior career, and won the Clay Court Championship when he was 18.
+Solomon began playing tennis when he was five.
+Ranked as high as second in the United States in his junior career, Solomon won the Clay Court Championship when he was 18.
 He was named an All-American at Rice University, where he was a political science major and a member of Wiess College.

 He turned professional when he finished university in 1972, and first won pro matches in 1974.
 Among his shots was the moonball—a high and deep shot, normally hit with a lot of spin.

-At the French Open, Solomon's best showing was when he reached the finals in singles play in 1976.
-He reached the quarterfinals in 1972 and 1976, and made it to the semifinals in 1974 and 1980.
+At the French Open, Solomon's best showing was when he reached the singles final in 1976.
+He "pumped his two-fisted backhand like a cane-cutter", but lost to Adriano Panatta in four sets.
+Panatta said of Solomon that "his tennis is bizarre, I suppose, but he fights so hard".
+He reached the quarterfinals in 1972 and 1975 and made it to the semifinals in 1974 and 1980.
 At the US Open, he was a semifinalist in 1977.
-He won the tournament now known as the Cincinnati Masters twice (in 1977 and 1980) and was a finalist at the 1976 and 1978 United States Pro Championships.
+He won the tournament now known as the Cincinnati Open twice (in 1977 and 1980) and was a finalist at the 1976 and 1978 United States Pro Championships.

 Solomon captured a total of 22 professional singles titles.
 His lifetime professional win–loss record is 564–315, and he earned over $1.8 million.
 He was ranked among the top 10 singles players worldwide in 1976, 1978, 1979, and 1980, and was among the top 20 from 1974 to 1980.
 His best year was in 1980 when his win–loss record was 64–23 and he was ranked No. 5 in the world.
 He appeared in Playgirl Magazine's list of 10 sexiest men that same year.

 Solomon played doubles with Eddie Dibbs.
 In 1976 they were ranked No. 4 worldwide, and were among the top ten in 1974, 1975, and 1976.
 They were nicknamed "The Bagel Twins."

 Solomon is credited with coining the term 'Bagel', referring to a set in tennis that ends with a score of 6–0.
 It was then popularized by commentator Bud Collins.